Procedure to enable Google Cloud CDN (Content Delivery Network) for your website.

 - Click create

-- Click frontend configuration and enter the name
+- Click the frontend configuration and enter the name.

 - Click Done

 This indicates LB is created.
-Let’s do some test to ensure LB works.
+Let’s do some tests to ensure LB works.

-So, I try to access LB frontend IP, and it’s success!
+So, I try to access LB frontend IP, and it’s a success!

 Activating Google Cloud CDN